Bridge Loan vs. HELOC

 What is a Bridge Loan?

-Bridge lenders provide these short-term loans to borrowers in need of immediate cash to facilitate a property purchase or to make a down payment.
+Bridge lenders offer short-term loans to borrowers who need immediate cash to facilitate a property purchase or make a down payment.

-While bridge loans can be funded in a matter of days, these temporary loans are associated with higher fees and interest rates than traditional bank loans.
+While bridge loans can be funded in a matter of days, these temporary loans are typically associated with higher fees and interest rates compared to traditional bank loans.

 Main Features